markafitzgerald1/simulate-cribbage-games/README.md

 ## Current known shortcomings

-* None not already in above post-first version or release short to medium term goals.
+- None not already in above post-first version or release short to medium term goals.

 ## Current known bugs

-* Long program executions using the current position and dealer to end of game results database tend to hang after 1-4 hours of execution.
+- Long program executions using the current position and dealer to end of game results database tend to hang after 1-4 hours of execution.
 This occurs even then winpty is not used to run python.
 This also occurs when the tally database is openend in read-only mode by multiple processes ([which is safe](https://docs.python.org/3/library/shelve.html#restrictions)).
 This does _not_ happen if the current position and dealer to end of game results database is _not_ in use.
 Perhaps it does _not_ happen when only _one_ process is accessing the dealer-position-results shelf?

 ## Current possible bugs

-* Coach reported expected game points can be misleading - sign seemed to reflect current pone minus current pone expected end of game points during discard coaching but first pone minus first dealer expected game points during play coaching.
+- Coach reported expected game points can be misleading - sign seemed to reflect current pone minus current pone expected end of game points during discard coaching but first pone minus first dealer expected game points during play coaching.

 ## Past project goals

+- UI/UX improvements:
+  - Improve user interface via which human players can play against implemented computer discard and play strategies:
+    - Determine whether execution of existing Python as-is or transpiled to JavaScript is feasible in-browser.
+(Status: not feasible.)
+    - Create web UI;
+    - add fixed cards;
+    - add Deal button to change fixed cards; and
+    - update Deal button to deal random cards.
 - Formally tag, version and release a specific commit of this source code repository, perhaps adding release notes and/or moving the below informal change log to a separate file.
 (Resolution: current Python implementation versioned via `setup.py`.
 Move of completed items into release notes, possibly in a separate file will likely get done on split of the current all-in-one program into separate play against, simulate and analyze programs.)
 - Consider giving project a name reflecting that you can simulate cribbage games with it, analyze cribbage decisions (not games yet) with it and play games against it.
 (Resolution: not going to do right now - will likely and naturally get done on split of the current all-in-one program into separate play against, simulate and analyze programs.)
 - Review license usage - is MPL 2.0 most suitable for project goals going forward from here now that a likely good computer player has been created?
 (Answer: MPL 2.0 is still the most suitable project license as of 2021-03-22.
 Rationale: MPL 2.0 is [LGPL 2.1+, GPL 2.0+ and AGPL 3+ compatible](https://www.mozilla.org/en-US/MPL/2.0/FAQ/#copyleft-scope).
 [MPL 2.0's per-file scope copyleft](https://www.mozilla.org/en-US/MPL/2.0/FAQ/#copyleft-scope) allows for non-MPL 2.0 or even proprietary separate file extensions as per project intent which LGPL (library-scope copyleft) and GPL (software-scope copyleft) do not.
 Conclusion: MPL 2.0 most suitable server-side.
 Client-side [MPL 2.0 is BSD and Apache compatible](https://www.mozilla.org/en-US/MPL/2.0/FAQ/#mpl-bsd-and-apache) which should make most presently forseeable browser-based projects buildable without blocking licensing issues.)
 - Improve simulation-based discard and play strategies:
   - Simulate to end of game not end of hand to avoid making positional errors near or in the fourth leg (91-120 points) of play... or horizon effect errors prioritizing moves ending the game in player's favour over possibly superior plays which do not end the play in this hand.
 (Too slow in 2021-02-20 Python implementation - requires one or more of more cacheing (cache win %, E(gamePoints) stats at all end of hand firstPone-firstDealer scores), better algorithms and a faster programming language.)
 (Status: Implemented via cache.)
   - Add positional awareness / mitigate or eliminate search horizon effect: Discard or play based on simulation at a score where the game _may_ end in the current hand prioritizes discards or plays that _may_ end the game in the simulation in favour of the player to play over discards or plays that do not end the game this hand regardless of quality of move - e.g. pone discard from T♣,9♥,9♣,5♠,2♦,2♣ at 94(pone)-79(dealer), dealer response to 3h lead holding kh,qh,td,5c with 9d,4h discarded and kc starter.
 (Status: FIXED!
 Former scenario: +0.708 +/- 0.005 game points favoring 9-2 discard simulating to 1 hand ahead; +0.727 +/- 0.002 game points favoring 9-9 (or even 2-2) discard with end of player hand simulation expected game points estimates factored into discard decision.)